Yes, You Can Use Coconut Oil as a Makeup Remover — Here’s How!

-Step 1: Start with the Right Consistency
+STEP 1: Start With the Right Consistency

-Step 2: Massage Coconut Oil onto Dry Skin
+STEP 2: Massage Coconut Oil Onto Dry Skin

-Step 3: Wipe Everything Away with a Wet Cloth
+STEP 3: Wipe Everything Away With a Wet Cloth

-After thoroughly covering your skin in coconut oil, remove the mixture of oil and makeup, wet a wash cloth or microfiber cloth with lukewarm water and use it to wipe everything off.
+After thoroughly massaging your skin in coconut oil, remove the mixture of oil and makeup with a wet wash cloth or microfiber cloth.
+Just a little bit of lukewarm water will allow you to wipe everything off.

-Step 4: Rinse Off—Or—Follow with Face Wash
+STEP 4: Rinse Off or Follow With Face Wash

 For your final step, you have two options: Rinse off any remaining residue and call it a day or follow with a face wash.
 If you’d rather end the cleansing portion of your regimen right now, simply rinse off thoroughly with lukewarm water.